The Date Where I Ditched My Date & Met Someone Else

+I wasn’t looking for anything other than a seasonal lay, and knowing he was only home for Christmas made him prime for a one-hit wonder.

-We stumbled into another bar around the corner, possibly holding hands, possibly all over one another, that is until I saw him.
-Him being a tall, Jesus-looking god of a man, caught in a moment as he played guitar.
-He had long, wavy hair tied back into a ponytail and was on the stage, surrounded by a handful of other musicians.
+We stumbled into another bar around the corner, possibly holding hands, possibly all over one another – and then I saw him.
+A tall, Jesus-esque deity of a man, caught in a moment as he played guitar.
+He had long, wavy hair tied in a ponytail and was on the stage, surrounded by a handful of other musicians.
 I couldn’t take my eyes off him and knew I had to have him, sooner rather than later.

-Though my date and I had already planned to go to my place, or perhaps hook up in the bar’s dingy washroom (YOLO?), I couldn’t go through with it.
+Though my date and I had already planned to go to mine, or perhaps hook up in the bar’s dingy toilets (YOLO?), I couldn’t go through with it.

-Though my date and I had already planned to go to my place, or perhaps hook up in the bar’s dingy washroom (YOLO?), I couldn’t go through with it.
+Though my date and I had already planned to go to mine, or perhaps hook up in the bar’s dingy toilets (YOLO?), I couldn’t go through with it.

 Advertisement